 - 1. Fundamentals of Electricity & Magnetism

 - 2. Lasers Fundamentals and applications

-- 3. Semiconductor Physics and Devices
+- 3.Semiconductor Physics and Devices

-- 4. Optics
+- 4.Optics

 - 5. Fibre Optics

 - 6. Quantum Mechanics

-Duggal & Chabbra A. K. Ghatak Donald A. Neamen Brijlal & Subramaniam Ghatak, Tyagrajan N. Zettili
+Duggal & Chabbra A. K. Ghatak Donald A. Neamen Brijlal & Subramaniam Ghatak, Tyagrajan N. Zettili valiant

-NOTE: There shall be total eight questions of 20 marks each, four from each section.
-Students are required to attempt five questions selecting at least two questions from each section.
-Use of a calculator is allowed.
+Note: There will be eight questions of 20 marks each uniformly covering the entire syllabus.
+Students are required to attempt five questions; selecting at least two questions from each section.
+Use of Calculator is allowed.
+Deetsvika